christopherclary/appropriate-tech/README.md

 Programmer vs user

 <b>Questions</b> <br>
 We will discuss your thoughts about the painting in relation to who is speaking for whom and how.
-From what position was Dana creating?
+Whom — from what position was Dana creating?
 Or Parker?
 Or Neïl?
 What positions are fixed, where is identity fluid, and would there have been another way for Dana to appropriate the Emmett Til photograph?
-What technologies were used here?
+How — what technologies were used here?
 How was the tech influencial?

-## Examples (5 minutes)
+## Examples (10 minutes)

 For Everard by Anthony Malone (5 minutes) <br>
 [NOPE 45] by Sebastian Hutchinson (5 minutes) <br>

-## Work (60 minutes)
+## Work (75 minutes)

 <b>Warm-up</b> <br>
 In a group, have one person choose two behavior rules.
 Distribute one rule to all but one of the other members of the group, and the other to only one.
 Make it discreet so you do not know who got the majority rule and who got the minority.
 In a chat room, have everyone type and act according to the rule they were given.
 See if the majority can identify the minority and vice versa, and if they can determine each other's rules.